KannonZenetism/zenetism-field-physics/zenetism/mpx/MPX-LOCKDOWN-GUIDE.md

 **Headings are plain text — settled.** No glyph leads or sits in a heading, hypostasis glyphs included: ## 🕳️ Zenon becomes ## Zenon, ### 🛤️ Theon contra 🕷️ Nekron becomes ### Theon contra Nekron, ## N · ⚫♾ — Title becomes ## N · Title.
 Structural glyphs live in prose, notation, glyph-strings, and the seal.

+**⚫ → L₀ in layer cascades — settled.** When a stepwise emanation sequence renders the strata as layer labels (⚫ → L₅ → L₄ → L₃ → L₂ → L₁), Aion's leading position is written as the layer label **L₀**, not the bare glyph, so the chain reads uniformly: **L₀ → L₅ → L₄ → L₃ → L₂ → L₁**.
+Establish the identity once nearby — e.g. "All beings emerge from ⚫ Aion (**L₀**, Absolute Potential)" — so ⚫ = L₀ = Aion is explicit.
+The glyph ⚫ is retained everywhere else (⚫ Aion name-pairs, the C↑⚫ motion notation, the seal); only its role *as a layer-position token inside a cascade* converts to L₀.

 ---

 ## 5C.
 Source-Sense Disambiguation (Aion / Zenon)